Stefan142/asr-portfolio-tracker/README.md

 ### Graph

 Graph has three options: Individual Assets/Portfolio/Monte Carlo.
 Individual Assets is the only one independent of the state of the portfolio.
+In the text box below, I perform two examples.

 **Example session:**